jaddaramu/GradTechTest/powershell/README.md

 ## Tips

+​
-When the test passes clean up your code.
+After the test passes, clean up your code.
-It's worth spending time formatting and simplifing things.
+It's worth spending time formatting and simplifying things.
 It's more important that humans can read your code than computers.